S. Jaishankar Explained

 Constituency1:Gujarat

-Subrahmanyam Jaishankar (born 9 January 1955) is an Indian diplomat and politician, who is the thirtieth Minister of External Affairs of the Government of India since 31 May 2019.[1]
+Subrahmanyam Jaishankar (born 9 January 1955), better known as S. Jaishankar, is an Indian diplomat, politician and author, who is serving as the 30th Minister of External Affairs of the Government of India since 31 May 2019.[1]
 He is a member of the Bharatiya Janata Party and has been a Member of Parliament in the Rajya Sabha since 5 July 2019.
 He previously served as the Foreign Secretary from January 2015 to January 2018.[2]
-He is the second diplomat to be appointed India's External Affairs minister, after Natwar Singh.[3]
-[4]

 Early life and education